What does an occupational therapist do in schools?

 • Tailors a students' classroom environments to make learning more accessible.

-• Assists students with organization skills to complete work on time.
+• Assists students with organization skills to finish work on time.

 • Collaborates with parents and teachers.